zhigimont-k/kotlin-mentoring/week2/README.md

 Example 7
 Secret AABC and guess DEFA must be evaluated to: rightPosition = 0, wrongPosition = 1.
 The letter A occurs only once in the second string, that's why it counted only once as staying at the wrong position.

-After implementing the task for repeated letters, run MastermindTestDifferentLetters to make sure it works correctly.